United States of America

 Community stigma around mental health care—that it is a sign of weakness, unimportant, or humiliating—can hold Black people back from seeking the care or support they need to survive.

-Lack of Representation There is a shortage of BIPOC trauma-informed practitioners and psychotherapists.
+Lack of Representation There is a shortage of BIPOC and LGBTQAI+ trauma-informed practitioners and psychotherapists.

 What Research Says